-- 1. Roofs for principal buildings are usually gabled, having a peak that runs the length of the building and roof that slopes away on either side of the peak at an equal pitch.
-(Historic Core DPA Detail Figure 1 Detail 2) - 2.
+- Roofs for principal buildings are usually gabled, having a peak that runs the length of the building and roof that slopes away on either side of the peak at an equal pitch.
+(Commercial Core DPA Detail Figure 1 - Detail 2) - 2.
 Roof overhangs should be 300mm to 600mm.
-(Historic Core DPA Detail Figure 2 Detail 2) - 3.
+(Commercial Core DPA Detail Figure 2 Detail 2) - 3.
 Secondary roof forms (e.g., gables, and shed roofs for building add-ons, covered porches, dormers, cupolas) are encouraged where they enhance the form and character of the building.
-(Historic Core DPA Detail Figure 1 Detail 3) - 4.
+(Commercial Core DPA Detail Figure 1 Detail 3) - 4.
 Rooftop mechanical equipment shall be hidden behind screens or parapets designed as an integral part of a building to conceal such equipment. - 5.
-Use metal roofing materials
+The use of metal roofing materials should be prioritized where appropriate. - 6.
+Snow should be positively shed or positively retained.
+Snow diverters or snow retainers should be designed as an integral part of the roofscape. - 7.
+Fully protect building entrances and pedestrian routes from snow shed and ice accumulation utilizing, angled roofs, dormers, canopies or other means - 8.
+Runoff from roofs should be collected and directed to planting areas or drains.
+Internal storm drainage or stormwater retention may be required. - 9.
+All stairs and ramps providing access to buildings should be roofed.